Legal

 3.2 Monitoring and Logging

-ParadoxNetworks Limited reserves the right to monitor network traffic, account activity, and service usage to detect and prevent violations of this policy.
+ParadoxNetworks Limited reserves the right to monitor network traffic, account activity, and service usage to detect and prevent violations.
 Customers acknowledge that:

-- Logs and records may be retained for abuse investigation and law enforcement cooperation
+• Logs may be retained for abuse investigation and law enforcement cooperation

-- Evidence of policy violations may be shared with law enforcement or relevant authorities
+• Evidence of policy violations may be shared with law enforcement

-- Customers have no expectation of privacy in activities conducted through our services that violate this policy
+• Customers have no expectation of privacy in activities that violate this policy

 4. Prohibited Network Activities